linebender/druid/README.md

  ```
 #### Linux

-On Linux, druid requires gtk+3 ; see[gtk-rs dependencies] for installation instructions.
+On Linux, druid requires gtk+3; see [gtk-rs dependencies] for installation instructions.

 run `cargo build`